top of page

 (Garda Síochána Support Act)

 This Act may be cited as the Garda Síochána Support Act.
 To relieve An Garda Síochána of clerical burdens, Civil Clerks, akin to court systems, shall be appointed to handle administrative tasks, ensuring Garda focus on frontline duties.
 This Act rejects the unacceptable two-year training delay proposed elsewhere, mandating implementation within six months.
-The Mental Health Act is amended to limit involuntary admissions to life-threatening cases, prioritising hospital beds for waiting list patients over queue-jumpers.
-The restriction on Garda running for political office shall be reviewed recognising their valuable governance experience.
+The Mental Health Act is amended to ban involuntary admissions prioritising hospital beds for waiting list patients.

-Acknowledging new community dangers and criminals outgunning Garda this Act authorises 50% of Gardaí to carry sidearms (required for 32 county Ireland), reducing reliance on the Emergency Response Unit, with mandatory training.
-Garda shall be streamlined with Border Management to review immigration status and instantly remove undocumented or illegal non-nationals, supported by specialised training for efficient enforcement.
+Acknowledging new community dangers and criminals arma use Garda this Act authorises 50% of Gardaí to carry sidearms (required for 32 county Ireland), reducing reliance on the Emergency Response Unit, with mandatory training.

 DH4TFUOTIHINIMDVYI42JQ5SME.jpg